tjnieradka/AD-Entra-Lab/docs/05-Test-Users-Setup-in-Active-Directory.md

    ![image](https://github.com/user-attachments/assets/3bb022e7-a997-475a-901d-bd4169a225bb)

 2. For the initial setup, we'll create test users manually.
 Due to limited Entra licenses for this lab, we can create three users for synchronization to Entra.

+   **Note:** All user accounts shown in screenshots are fictional and created for lab demonstration purposes only.

    ![image](https://github.com/user-attachments/assets/9f21bed2-d24f-452e-ac78-d9c1ef40958e)

-3. Create test groups.
+4. Create test groups.
 Global groups will be set up for sync to Entra.

 ![image](https://github.com/user-attachments/assets/1a04249c-0a1e-46d5-8a28-388c954ad303)